All Episodes

-Just claimed at the press briefing that uh that uh John Kyle lied about his meeting with Obama.
+Well, the White House, the deputy press spokesman, again and Bill Burton, just claimed at the press briefing that John Kyle lied about his meeting with Obama.

 Anytime you're going to be talking to Obama, carry a wire.

-White House spokesman went on to say that Obama had doubled the number of border patrol agents on the border, which is also not true.
+A White House spokesman went on to say that Obama had doubled the number of Border Patrol agents on the border, which is also not true.

-There has not been a doubling of a number of agents down there.
+There have not been, there has not been a doubling of a number of agents down there.

-The number of agents has doubled, but if you you have to go back to 2004, when it was beefed up by Bush.
+The number of agents has doubled, but you have to go back to 2004 when it was beefed up by Bush.

 Obama hasn't doubled anything at all.

-Reporters said to Bill Burton, uh some Republicans are equating the president's golf game with Tony Hayward on the yacht.
+And then there's this, ladies and gentlemen, White House press briefing today, reporters said to Bill Burton, some Republicans are equating the president's golf game with Tony Hayward on the yacht.

 Is that fair?

-A lot of us probably does does us all good as American citizens.
+A lot of us probably does us all good as American citizens.

-Well, the spokesman just said, look at we all benefit when Obama's not a work.
+Well, the spokesman just said, look it, we all benefit when Obama's not at work.

 I mean, that's the way you translate this.

-Those who control the the language control the agenda.
+Those who control the language control the agenda.

-So we have to say that the deputy press secretary said that we as American citizens all benefit when Obama's a wall.
+So we have to say that the deputy press secretary said that we as American citizens all benefit when Obama's AWOL, when Obama's not working.

-White House Senator Kyle not telling a truth about immigration reform conversation.
+Hear from ABC News and Jake Tapper, White House Senator Kyle not telling the truth about immigration reform conversation.

-White House officials challenged the veracity today of an account of a private conversation Senator Kyle said he had with Obama.
+White House official challenged the veracity today of an account of a private conversation Senator Kyle said he had with Obama.

 Blah, blah, blah, blah, blah.